PujithaMuthakani6/Practice-web/README.md

 - `npm run preview` - Preview the production build

 ## 📜 Project Description
 This is a **fast and lightweight static website** built using **React.js and Vite**.
 It features a modern, responsive design with optimized performance.
-The project is structured for easy scalability and includes **reusable components** for better maintainability.
-Built with **Tailwind CSS** for styling, it offers a **sleek and minimalistic UI**, perfect for **static landing pages, portfolios, or informational websites**.
+The project is structured for easy scalability and includes **reusable components** for better maintainability.it offers a **sleek and minimalistic UI**, perfect for **static landing pages, portfolios, or informational websites**.

-## 📜 License
-This project is licensed under the MIT License.